Osama2004o/ExpensesCalculator/README.md

 # ExpensesCalculator
 in this website you can calculate your expenses and add new things

-under developing
-update the expense table
-delete from the table
+Added update and delete from the expenses

 #How To Start The Website
 first in vs community console write add-migration -then write anyname-